z0xyz/forvoUX/README.md

 *   pressing \<q\> -for [q]uery- will highlight the search box , while pressing \<Shift-q\> will erase the search box content then highlight it .

 **TODO**
-- [ ]  Enable a more convenient , encompassing way to choose which recording to listen to .
+- [ ]  --Enable a more convenient , encompassing way to choose which recording to listen to .--
 - [ ]  Any possible code refinements .
     - [ ] Refine the cases within the function body with potentially a convenient formula for numbering .
 - [ ] ~~drawing little transparent square around play buttons to give a visual indicator of which sound will be played .~~